kimmobrunfeldt/eink-weather-display/README.md

     * System events
         * ~Low charge, Low battery voltage and No power: SYS_FUNC_HALT_POW_OFF (docs: https://github.com/PiSupply/PiJuice/blob/master/Software/README.md#user-functions)~.
 Edit: these seemed to shutdown the device every once in a while.
 Everything worked more stable without setting any of these.
-    * Wake-up alarm: every day at 04:00 UTC (6AM Helsinki time in the winter, 7AM in the summer)
+    * ~Wake-up alarm: every day at 04:00 UTC (6AM Helsinki time in the winter, 7AM in the summer)~ Edit: code will set these, edit main.py
 * After that's done, you can test the PiJuice + E-Ink display together.
 * Setup crontab.
 Run refresh on boot, and shutdown device if on battery.